-If your washing machine won’t drain the water out this article gives advice on how to fix it.
-Has the washing machine only just been plumbed in and it won’t empty?
-Then you might not even need to drain or pull the washer out – so read this first won’t drain after being moved or plumbed in.
+If your washing machine won’t drain the water out, this article gives advice on how to fix it.
+Has the washing machine only just been plumbed in, and it won’t empty?
+Then you might not even need to drain or pull the washer out – so read this article first – washing machine won’t drain after being moved or plumbed in.